 The Interdisciplinary Certificate in Disability and Diversity Studies is a 15 credit graduate level (master’s, doctoral, and post-doctoral) program sponsored by the Center on Disability Studies (CDS) in the College of Education at the University of Hawai‘i at Mānoa (UHM).

-An interdisciplinary approach to disabilities and diversity issues, the program attracts students across disciplines such as education, social work, psychology, public health, law, nursing, and political science.
+An interdisciplinary approach to disability and diversity issues, the program attracts students across disciplines including, but not limited to, education, social work, psychology, computer science, sociology, public health, law, nursing, and political science.
 Students participate in interdisciplinary experiences with the goal to acquire skills in joint planning, decision-making, goal setting and to understand contemporary disability issues, research, and effective practices from a social, political, cultural and historical context.

 Disability is an everyday part of the human experience.
 Whether you are a student, professional, person with a disability or family member of someone with a disability, disability is bound to impact your life or your profession.
 Our courses are designed to approach disability from a diversity perspective.
 This means that disability is viewed as a natural part of a diverse society made up of many kinds of people with many kinds of human characteristics.
 Our courses will provide students with the knowledge, skills, and insights necessary to understand and navigate disability issues in modern society.